-By Mark Ainsdale.
-Last Updated 2nd June 2021.
-Welcome to our guide on claiming compensation for a non-fault accident.
-Here, you will find a full and detailed guide to making a non-fault accident claim for a collision that you have sustained a personal injury in.
-A non-fault accident claim is one of the most usual kinds of cases we pursue on behalf of our customers.
+By Danielle Griffin.
+Last Updated 21st March 2023.
+Welcome to our guide on claiming non fault accident compensation.
+Here, you will find a full and detailed guide to making a non fault accident claim for a collision that you have sustained a personal injury in.
+Non fault accident claims are some of the most usual kinds of cases we pursue on behalf of our customers.
 But what is a non fault claim, and do you have to declare non fault claims to your insurer?
 We answers questions, such as “What can I claim for in a non-fault car accident?’ and ‘What are the latest non fault accidents compensation payouts guidelines?’

 Select a section:

-This guide to claiming compensation for a non-fault car accident aims to answer questions such as, “what is a no-fault car accident?” and more.
+This guide to claiming compensation for a no-fault car accident aims to answer questions such as, “what is a no-fault car accident?” and more.

 - What is a collision that wasn’t your responsibility?
 How is it defined under UK laws?